yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/api_mgmt_orgs_roles.md

 The API administrator can manage the APIs that organizations and applications can access using the following:

-* *Organization authorization*: the API administrator can define the APIs that the organization is allowed to access.
+* Organization authorization - The API administrator can define the APIs that the organization is allowed to access.
 For example, a named hotel organization can only access the reservation and payment APIs.
-* *Application authorization*: the API administrator can define the APIs that the application is allowed to access.
+* Application authorization - The API administrator can define the APIs that the application is allowed to access.
 For example, a specific client application in the hotel organization can only access the reservation API.
-* *User management*: the API administrator can assign users a specific organization (Community or named) and user role (API consumer user, organization administrator, or API administrator).
+* User management - the API administrator can assign users a specific organization (Community or named) and user role (API consumer user, organization administrator, or API administrator).

 {{< alert title="Note" color="primary" >}}The API administrator must first specify the APIs that an organization is allowed to access before any of its client applications can have access to them.
 In API Manager, you can only add APIs to an application when you have first added them to the organization. {{< /alert >}}